The chance to practice NVC in a supportive environment

 Most of us have been educated from birth to compete, judge, demand, diagnose and to communicate in ways that often create distrust and alienation rather than connection.
 These habitual ways we think and speak often hinder communication, creating misunderstanding and frustration; still worse, they can bring about anger and pain which may lead to violence, either physical or emotional.

-Nonviolent Communication - also known as "Compassionate Communication" -- helps us avoid unnecessary suffering and contribute to peace in our world by helping people connect across differences in gender, age, race, sexual orientation, ethnic background, and religious and political beliefs.
+Nonviolent Communication (also known as "Compassionate or Collaborative or Mindful Communication") helps us avoid unnecessary suffering by contributing to peace in our world, helping people connect across differences in gender, age, sexual orientation, ethnic background, religious and political beliefs.
 Join us to discover and practice these life-changing skills!

-The first Monday & Saturday of every Month is open for anyone to attend, even if you don't know much about NVC.
-Equally important as practicing NVC skills is our engagement with the spirit of community which NVC engenders.
+Even if you don't know much about NVC, our engagement with the spirit of community which NVC engenders is as important as the practice itself.
 You may want to mainly observe a session(s) to experience how you feel about it.

-Note: We limit attendance to 10 & Meetups are usually posted around noon on Wednesday's.
+Note: We limit attendance to 12 & Meetups are usually posted on Wednesday's.

-Do visit our 'Discussions' ( button is to the right of 'Home' button ) for latest news/updates, or to post an idea/ suggestion of getting together with other Baby Giraffe's / or a question to the group.
-Your organisers are happy to answer any queries you may have, however small Cliff 0757 8474 301 or message us:)
+Do visit our 'Discussions' ( button is to the right of 'Home' button ) for latest news/updates, or to post an idea/ suggestion of getting together with other Baby Giraffe's or to ask a question to the group.
+Your organisers are happy to answer any queries you may have, however small - Cliff: 0757 8474 301 or message us on Meetup:)